NetworkGradeLinux/mion-docs/docs/getting-started.md

 git clone https://github.com/NetworkGradeLinux/meta-mion-backports.git
 ```

+Alternatively, the script `mion/contrib/clone_mion_repos.sh` will clone all of
+the main public mion repos with a single command.

 `mion` provides the build script (cronie.sh) and configuration files in
 `build/conf/`.
 The `meta-mion` layer provides mion distro configuration, and